+Isis claims responsibility for Pakistan bombing as death toll rises to 54

-Pakistan says Isis likely behind political rally bombing as death toll rises to 45
+Isis claims responsibility for Pakistan political rally bombing as death toll rises to 54

 Scores of supporters of hard-line Pakistani cleric Fazlur Rehman had gathered in a hall close to a market

-Pakistan police say Isis are suspected to be behind a suicide bombing at a political rally organised by a key member of prime minister Shehbaz Sharif’s coalition, as the death toll rose to 45 on Monday.
+The Isis militant group has claimed responsibility for a suicide bombing at a political rally organised by a key member of Pakistan prime minister Shehbaz Sharif’s coalition, as the death toll rose to 54 on Monday.

-No group immediately claimed responsibility for the bombing on Sunday but police in the restive Khyber Pakhtunkhwa province said initial investigations suggested that Isis’s regional affiliate – the Islamic State in Khorasan Province – could be behind the attack.
+Police in the restive Khyber Pakhtunkhwa province had said earlier that investigations suggested Isis’s regional affiliate – the Islamic State in Khorasan Province – could be behind the attack, which also injured more than 200.

 Police said 10kg of explosives were set off by a suicide bomber suspected to be linked to the banned group which operates in Afghanistan and is a rival of the Afghan Taliban.